Amazon Placement Bids Modifiers : How to Leverage it in 2023

 Sponsored Brands Automated bidding

-However, if you prefer to take control into your own hands and adjust the placement modifiers yourself, then let’s take a detailed look at the different placements of Sponsored Brands ads.
+However, if you prefer to take control into your own hands and adjust the ad placement modifiers yourself, then let’s take a detailed look at the different placements of Sponsored brand ads.

 1. Top of search